 We offer a comprehensive solution that takes into account all local energy needs in line with environmental goals, financial targets, existing facilities and wood fuel resources available locally.
 Throughout France, we use biomass to create a greener energy mix for cities, industry and public and private buildings.

 Wood fuel is a core component of our drive to produce renewable energy and is a vital part of the energy transition, creating jobs and encouraging more sustainable management and use of forest resources.
-Dalkia is France's leading operator of wood fired power plants, with a capacity to turn close to two million tonnes of biomass into energy every year.
-Biomass represents nearly two thirds of Dalkia's renewable energy production, accounting for 15% of its overall energy mix.
+Dalkia is France's leading operator of wood fired power plants, biomass represents nearly half of Dalkia's renewable energy production, accounting for 15% of its overall energy mix.

 Virtual tour of the Biganos biomass cogeneration plant